Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 THIS AGREEMENT CONTAINS A BINDING ARBITRATION PROVISION WHICH MAY BE ENFORCED BY THE PARTIES
-Provider shall be designated as a Participating Provider in the Networks set forth on the Provider Network Attachment on the later of: (1) the Effective Date of this Agreement or; (2) as determined _ in its sole discretion, the date Provider has met applicable credentialing requirements and accreditation requirements.
+Provider shall be designated as a Participating Provider in the Networks set forth on the Provider Network Attachment on the later of: (1) the Effective Date of this Agreement or; (2) as determined _v in its sole discretion, the date Provider has met applicable credentialing requirements and accreditation requirements.
-PROVIDER LEGAL NAME ACCORDING TO W-9 FORM WITH D/B/A: ns College dba BE cou
+PROVIDER LEGAL NAME ACCORDING TO W-9 FORM WITH D/B/A: nn College dba EEE croup
-By: ee
+By: OT
 Signature, Authorized Representative of Provider(s) Date
 Printed:
 Name Title
 Address:
 Street City State Zip
-Tax Identification Number (TIN): — ** *REMOVED*** (Note: if any of the following is not applicable, please leave blank) Phone Number:
+Tax Identification Number (TIN): ***REMOVED***
+(Note: if any of the following is not applicable, please leave blank) Phone Number:
-FY Tennessee, Inc. dba ‘Community Care
+HE Tennessee, inc. d/b/a I Community care
-HE STERNAL Use ONLY
+BS "STERNAL Use ONLY
-By: a
+By: es
 Signature, Authorized Representative of Date
-Prive:
+Prine: